gaultier/blog/write_a_game_from_scratch_with_x11.md

 If we did not find a fitting token, no matter, we will simply carry on with an empty one.

 One interesting thing: in Odin, similarly to Zig, allocators are passed to functions wishing to allocate memory.
-Contrary to Zig though, Odin has a mechanism to make that less tedious (and a bit more implicit as a result).
+Contrary to Zig though, Odin has a mechanism to make that less tedious (and more implicit as a result) by essentially passing the allocator as the last function argument which is optional.

 Odin is nice enough to also provide us two allocators that we can use right away: A general purpose allocator, and a temporary allocator that uses an arena.

 Since authentication entries can be large, we have to allocate - the stack is only so big.
+It would be unfortunate to stack overflow because a hostname is a tiny bit too long in this file.

 However, we do not want to retain the parsed entries from the file in memory after finding the 16 bytes token, so we `defer free_all(allocator)`.
 This is much better than going through each entry and freeing individually each field.
-We simply free the whole arena (but the backing memory remains around to be reused later).
+We simply free the whole arena in one swoop (but the backing memory remains around to be reused later).

-It's very elegant compared to other languages.
+Furthermore, using this arena places an upper bound (a few MiBs) on the allocations we can do.
+So if one entry in the file is huge, or malformed, we verifyingly cannot allocate many Gibs of memory.
+This is good news, because otherwise, the OS will start swapping like crazy and start killing random programs.
+In my experience it usually kills the window/desktop manager which kills all open windows.
+Very efficient from the OS perspective, and awful from the user perspective.
+So it's always good to place an upper bound on all resources including heap memory usage of your program.

+All in all I find Odin's approach very elegant.
+I usually want the ability to use a different allocator in a given function, but also if I don't care, it will do the right thing and use the standard allocator.

 ## Opening a window